edwardfalk/electronics-component-finder/PROJECT_STATUS.md

 3. ✅ Implement the Qdrant MCP server for semantic search
 4. ✅ Implement the Obsidian MCP server for documentation
 5. ✅ Implement the Component API Server for supplier API integration
+6. ✅ Set up GitHub Actions and Linode deployment
-6. Complete the database implementation for caching
+7. Complete the database implementation for caching
-7. Enhance the frontend UI with more features
+8. Enhance the frontend UI with more features
-8. Add authentication for user-specific parts lists
+9. Add authentication for user-specific parts lists

 ## Implementation Plan for Next Session
 1. **✅ Install Knowledge Graph Memory MCP Server**